Finance for Biodiversity Foundation releases key recommendations on how governments can align financial flows with GBF

 The Finance for Biodiversity (FfB) Foundation proudly announces the publication of the paper “Aligning Financial Flows with the Global Biodiversity Framework: Translating Ambition into Implementation.”
 Crafted in collaboration with leading financial institutions, this document outlines key actions governments can take to align financial flows with the Kunming-Montreal Global Biodiversity Framework (GBF).
 The role of the private sector in addressing biodiversity loss should be clearly articulated in National Biodiversity Strategies and Action Plans (NBSAPs), which countries must submit ahead of COP16, and National Biodiversity Finance Plans (NBFPs).

 Developed by the Public Policy Advocacy working group of the FfB Foundation, the paper offers four recommendations, thirteen actions and concrete global examples of successful implementation, with a focus on Targets 14, 15, 18 and 19 of the GBF.
-The goal is to
+The goal is to empower governments and policymakers to enact meaningful change and create an enabling environment for financial institutions, in line with the mission of halting and reversing biodiversity loss by 2030.

 “This is a powerful call from investors for governments to strengthen, broaden and accelerate their national biodiversity policies and strategies.
 To protect both biodiversity and the economy, governments must enact policies to support investor action.
 Never has the need for a bold, effective, and coordinated response on nature been more pressing, and we urge governments to heed these calls and take action ahead of COP16” says Emine Isciel (Storebrand AM), co-chair of the Public Policy Advocacy working group.